mosesfinlay/pagination-filter/README.md

-# techdegree-project-2
+# Techdegree Project Two
-My second Techdegree project
+## Pagination & Content Filter

+This is a project that uses pagination links to sort through a list of students.